 You can find thousands of free voice lessons on YouTube, from warm-up ideas to demonstrating specific vocal techniques and more.
 Keep in mind, however, that these are just introductions to the techniques, and you’ll need ongoing practice and guidance to improve.

-On the other hand, YouTube can also be a great resource for watching professional vocalists on stage or during performances.
+YouTube can also be a great resource for watching professional vocalists on stage or during performances.
 Instead of looking for guidance on specific techniques, examine their energy during the performance, their confidence, and how they incorporate their unique style into the piece.
 You can then take these observations as you develop your own style.

 Sample Voice Lessons Online